obaialsamadi/kubile/README.md

 It's a simple Ansible setup that automatically configures docker and k8s on the instances (masters and workers) you specify under `/inventories/staging/hosts`.
 The playbooks will also initialize the cluster and join the worker nodes for you.

+**NOTES**:
+- make sure to change the `remote_user` fields to your actual user name
+- `ansible.cfg` has `host_key_checking = False`, which is ill-advised but I had complete control over the enrivornment and the hosts and I didn't want Ansible to keep prompting me for fingerprint approval (killed the whole automation vibe for me), so I turned it off.
+Comment it out if you want it to check
+- the dir structure you are seeing is a brilliant ansible generator tool I use to automatically set up an Ansible dir structure in line with Ansible's recommendation.
+Source: https://github.com/kkirsche/ansible-generator